dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 - JSON is a syntax for storing and exchanging data
 - JSON is a lightweight data-interchange, Data representation format
 - JSON is `self-describing`, an easier to understand, easy to use and alternative format to `XML (eXtensible Markup Language)` also widely used these days
+- JSON is often used with `AJAX (Asynchronous JavaScript and XML)`
-- JSON is language independent (JSON uses JavaScript syntax, with text-only format, Text can be read and used as a data format by any programming language)
+- JSON is language independent (JSON uses JavaScript syntax, with text-only format, Text can be read and used as a data format by most/any modern programming language)
 - JSON is commonly used for APIs and Configurations

 ```